kubesphere/kubesphere/docs/en/guides/How-to-build.md

 When you go get KubeSphere, you can choose the version you want to get: `go get kubesphere.io/kubesphere@version-you-want`

+>For modules stored in source control repositories, the version suffix can also be a commit hash, branch identifier, or other syntax known to the source control system, as in 'go get golang.org/x/text@master'.
+ The version suffix @latest explicitly requests the default behavior described above.

 > Note: Before getting KubeSphere, you need to synchronize the contents of the `replace` section of the go.mod file of the KubeSphere you want to version.

 ```bash